Cornish language: Cultural events

-Though estimates of the number of Cornish speakers vary, there are thought to be around five hundred today.
-Currently Cornish is spoken at home, outside the home, in the workplace and at ritual ceremonies.
-Cornish is also being used in the arts.

 Cornwall has had cultural events associated with the language, including the international Celtic Media Festival, hosted in St Ives in 1997.
 The Old Cornwall Society has promoted the use of the language at events and meetings.
 Two examples of ceremonies that are performed in both the English and Cornish languages are Crying the Neck and the annual mid-summer bonfires.

 Since 1969, there have been three full performances of the Ordinalia, originally written in the Cornish language, the most recent of which took place at the plen-an-gwary in St Just in September 2021.
 While significantly adapted from the original, as well as using mostly English-speaking actors, the plays used sizable amounts of Cornish, including a character who spoke only in Cornish and another who spoke both English and Cornish.
 The event drew thousands over two weeks, also serving as a celebration of Celtic culture.
 The next production, scheduled for 2024, could, in theory, be entirely in Cornish, without English, if assisted by a professional linguist.

+Outside of Cornwall, efforts to revive the Cornish language and culture through community events are occurring in Australia.
+A biennial festival, Kernewek Lowender, takes place in South Australia, where both cultural displays and language lessons are offered.